Anchorage Municipality Court Records

 Searching Probate Records

-Probate cases are indexed on CourtView and can be searched by the decedent’s name, the personal representative’s name, or the case number.
-Docket entries and hearing dates are visible online, though the full text of filed documents typically requires an in-person review or a copy request.
+Probate cases are indexed on CourtView and can be searched by the decedent's name, the personal representative's name, or the case number.
+Docket entries and hearing dates are visible online, though viewing the full text of filed documents typically requires an in-person visit or a copy request.

 How to Obtain Probate Documents

-- Identify the case on CourtView and note the case number.
+- Find the case on CourtView and note the case number.

-- Request copies of specific documents (e.g., Letters Testamentary, inventory, final accounting).
+- Request copies of the specific documents you need — such as Letters Testamentary, an inventory, or a final accounting.

 - Pay the standard copy fee ($0.25 per page) or certification fee ($5.00 per document plus page charges).